-Emissions of NH3, NO and NMVOCs arise from the excreta of agricultural livestock that are deposited in and around buildings and collected as liquid slurry, solid manure or litter-based farmyard manure (FYM).
-In this chapter, solid manure and FYM are treated together as 'solid'.
-These emissions occur from buildings housing livestock and outdoor yard areas, from manure stores, after land spreading of manures and during grazing.
+Emissions of NH_3 , NO and NMVOCs arise from the excreta of agricultural livestock that are deposited in and around buildings housing livestock and collected as liquid slurry, solid manure or litter-based farmyard manure (FYM).
+In this chapter, solid manure and FYM are treated together as 'solid manure'.
+These emissions occur from buildings housing livestock and outdoor yard areas, from manure stores, after application of manures to land and during grazing.
 Emissions of PM arise mainly from feed, and also from bedding, animal skin or feathers, and occur from buildings housing livestock.
-Emissions of nitrous oxide (N2O) also occur, and are accounted for here, when necessary, for the accurate estimation of NH3 and NO emissions; however, they are not reported here as N2O is a greenhouse gas.
+Emissions of nitrous oxide (N_2O) also occur, and are accounted for here, when necessary, for the accurate estimation of NH_3 and NO emissions; however, they are not reported here as N_2O is a greenhouse gas.

-Livestock excreta and manure account for more than 80 % of $NH_3$ emissions from European agriculture.
+Livestock excreta and manure account for more than 80% of NH_3 emissions from European agriculture.
 There is, however, wide variation among countries in emissions from the main livestock sectors: cattle, pigs, poultry and sheep.
 This variation from country to country is explained by the different proportions of each livestock category and their corresponding nitrogen (N) excretion and emissions, by differences in agricultural practices, such as housing and manure management, and by differences in climate.

-NO emissions from livestock buildings, open yard areas and manure stores are currently estimated to account for only c.
+NO emissions are converted to NO2 and reported together with NO2 emissions, as NOx.
+NO emissions from livestock housing, open yard areas and manure stores are currently estimated to account for only c.
 0.1 % of total NO emissions (Table 1.1).
 There is considerable uncertainty concerning the NMVOC emissions from this source.
 Hobbs et al. (2004) estimated emissions from livestock production could be c.
 7 % of total United Kingdom emissions and a similar proportion is currently reported by the European Monitoring and Evaluation Programme (EMEP) (Table 1.1).

-Emissions from buildings housing pigs and poultry represent around 30 and 55 %, respectively, of agricultural $PM{10}$ emissions; the remainder is mainly produced by arable farming.
+Emissions from buildings housing pigs and poultry represent around 30 and 55 %, respectively, of agricultural PM{10} emissions; the remainder is mainly produced by arable farming.
 Emissions from livestock housing are estimated to produce c.
-9 % of total $PM{10}$ emissions.
+9 % of total PM{10} emissions.

-This chapter provides guidance on the calculation of emissions from all stages of manure management, including emissions from livestock buildings, open yard areas and manure stores, together with the emissions that occur after the application of manures to land and from excreta deposited in fields by grazing animals.
+This chapter provides guidance on the calculation of emissions from all stages of manure management, including emissions from livestock housing, open yard areas and manure stores, together with the emissions that occur after the application of manures to land and from excreta deposited in fields by grazing animals.
 Some of these sources are reported in Nomenclature for Reporting (NFR) 3D, Crop production and agricultural soils, but all methodologies are presented together in this chapter because the Tier 2 methodology developed to calculate NH3 emissions from livestock production treats these emissions as part of a chain of sources, enabling the impact of NH3 and other N emissions at one stage of manure management on the NH3 emissions from subsequent sources to be estimated (see Annex 1, section A1.2).
 For a full description of reporting requirements see section 3.2.